How to Get Private Mortgage Insurance (PMI)

 Can I cancel PMI?

-Yes, once you reach 20% equity in your home, you can typically request PMI cancellation.
-Lenders often cancel it automatically once you reach 22% equity.
+Yes, once you reach 20% equity in your home, you can request cancellation.